Noroclav 50mg 50 Tablets/Pack

 What is Noroclav used for?

-Noroclav tablets 50mg a combination antibiotic used for short-term treatment of a wide range of bacterial infections and dogs, including skin disease, such as deep and superficial pyodermas; soft tissue infections, such as abcesses and anal sacculitis; dental infections such as gingivitis (infection of the gums); urinary tract infections; upper and lower respiratory tract infection; enteritis (inflammation of the small intestine).
+Noroclav tablets 50mg a combination antibiotic used for short-term treatment of a wide range of bacterial infections in cats and dogs, including skin disease, such as deep and superficial pyodermas; soft tissue infections, such as abcesses and anal sacculitis; dental infections such as gingivitis (infection of the gums); urinary tract infections; upper and lower respiratory tract infection; enteritis (inflammation of the small intestine).

 How does Noroclav work?